Skip to content

 Spearfishing

 Spearfishing is the act of harvesting fish while in or under the water, using any tool to penetrate a fish and secure it.
-This can be done with spearguns, pole spears, and Hawaiian slings.
+This can be done with spearguns, pole spears, or Hawaiian slings.
 There have been several terms that new divers have used over the years.
 There is no shame in not knowing the right words to a new activity.
 Some of the more common phrases we have encountered are “spear diving” and “underwater fishing”.
 They are in their own way accurate descriptions of the activity, but the preferred term is “spearfishing”.

 Speargun Terms

 While we have seen some interesting terms for spearfishing over the years, it does not compare to the wide range of terms we have seen for spearguns.
 Probably the most interesting we have come across is the result of rough translations.
 The common Latin American term for a speargun translates roughly to “underwater shotgun” in most variations of Spanish.
 Other common searches come to some type of “underwater harpoon gun”.
 People also frequently come looking for “fishing guns”, “spearfishing guns”, or “spearfishing guns”.
 Many divers think of a speargun as an “underwater crossbow”, and new divers have described it that way as well.
-These are all spearfishing terms that are close enough that you can effectively communicate to someone in the dive industry, but the term “speargun” still is the best.
+These words are all close enough that you can effectively communicate to someone in the dive industry, but the term “speargun” still is best.

 Pole Spear and Hawaiian Sling